Simone Muratore

-Simone Muratore (born 30 May 1998) is an Italian professional footballer who plays as a midfielder for Atalanta.
+Simone Muratore (born 30 May 1998) is an Italian former professional footballer who played as a midfielder, currently working with Juventus as a youth team collaborator.

 In December 2019, he made his senior debut with Juventus in the Champions League against Bayer Leverkusen.
-In June the following year, he made his Serie A debut with the club against Lecce.
+In June of the following year, he made his Serie A debut with the club against Lecce.

 Club career

 Juventus

-During the 2016–17 and 2017–18 seasons he received a call-up for the Juventus senior side in both the Coppa Italia and the UEFA Champions League respectively, but did not appear on the pitch on either occasion, remaining on the bench.
+During the 2016–17 and 2017–18 seasons, Muratore received a call-up for the Juventus senior side in both the Coppa Italia and the UEFA Champions League respectively but did not appear on the pitch on either occasion, remaining on the bench.

 He made his Serie C debut for Juventus U23 on 16 September 2018 in a 2–1 home defeat against Alessandria.

 On 11 December 2019 he made his Champions League debut with Juventus in the team's final group match, a 2–0 away win over Bayer Leverkusen.